-Registration is required.
-Please to register call 604-436-5400 or register online.
+Advance registration for this free event is required.
+Please call the Metrotown branch at 604-436-5400 or register online.